Jagruth2/UserRegistration/README.md

     "fullAddress" : "100 william street, leichhdart, nsw 2040"

       }

+      this will update the user and send the details to DynamoDB database

       Note: customerId and mobile number should be numerical values or else it will give the error.